-Please tell me what I forgot and I'll update this page.
+Please drop me a line with a picture if you build one yourself!
+Tell me what I forgot and I'll update this page.

 |Update October 2010: Chuck of Mansfield, TX sent me a picture of this very fine rack he built using these plans.
 Sure looks better than mine!
 He reports that it cost him $45 and four hours labor.|